kevATin/AMRSN/cross_server_ideas.md

 * notification setting for minimum number of online players to notify
 * notification setting for minimum time between individual notifications about the same server
 * notification setting for minimum time between individual notifications about different servers
+* ability to link chats from multiple servers, and also with external chats?

 * player options: on website a player can enter their username/VaporID and request a passphrase; the bot then sends that player a message with a code if they're online; that code can then be entered on the website to enable the player to set up their notification settings in depth; could this also be used to allow custom settings for individual discord channels etc?